adseib/til/python/plotting-from-dataframe.md

-# Plotting from a Dataframe
+# Plotting from a Data Frame

-A few simple datavisuals using Seaborn and Matplotlib.
+A few simple data visuals using Seaborn and Matplotlib.

 ```python
 import numpy as np